gdielen/IntroductionToUnity/README.md

 # IntroductionToUnity
-Working hub fpr Introduction to Unity, Group 1.
+Working hub for Introduction to Unity, Group 1.
 Welcome, Tima and Ali! ;-)